jezzsantos/servicestacktoolkit/README.md

 ServiceStack Toolkit
 ===================

-(all contributions are very welcome)
+(The is a community run project, all contributions are very welcome)

 A developer toolkit (for Visual Studio 2013) for building ServiceStack web services.